k98kurz/pycelium-interfaces/readme.md

 The `check_module` function calls `check_implementation` for each (key, value) pair in the dict parameter, and this then runs a test suite on the implementation class.
+Any failures to meet the specification will be reported.

+Note that some types of implementation failures will prevent the full test suite from running, e.g. failure to instantiate.

+There are two types of specification requirements: must-haves and should-haves.
+Any failure to meet a must-have requirement will be reported as an `ImplementationError`.
+Any detectable failure to meet a should-have requirement will be reported as an `ImplementationNote`.
+Not all should-have requirements can be automatically detected, e.g. lack of documentation or test coverage for additional features.

 The following subpackages are currently included:
-- merkletree: a protocol showing what a Merkle tree should do and unit tests
+- merkletree: a specification showing what a Merkle tree should do

 # ISC License